codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do owls go to buy their baby clothes?
-The owlet malls.
+What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+What does the &quot;MP&quot; stand for in MP3?
- 1. Alternative Drive
+ 1. Music Player
- 2. Automated Database
+ 2. Multi Pass
- 3. Active Department
+ 3. Micro Point
- 4. Active Directory
+ 4. Moving Picture

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Moving Picture
 </details>